 - League for Learning: the Cyclones participate actively in the Herndon Swim League, a nonprofit charity that not only organizes competition with other teams but offers more college scholarships to graduating high school seniors than any other league in the area.

 - Teaching to Teach: the Cyclones hire junior coaches from their own ranks, giving these young adults experience not only with employment generally but with educating other youth.

 - Forget about Floaties: the Cyclones have established in 2018 a learn-to-swim program for children not yet ready for team competition.
 Being junior team members, these "mini-Cyclones" get basic swim instruction, with the added bonus of sharing in the fun and excitement of the team itself.

-Other specific programs for 2018 have not yet been finalized, but some possibilities under consideration are: swim-a-thon to support charity, adopt-a-highway, promoting quality lifeguard skills, and more.
+Other specific programs for 2019 have not yet been finalized, but some possibilities under consideration are: swim-a-thon to support charity, promoting quality lifeguard skills, and more.